 Often, when we opt for syntropic agriculture, we already have areas on the farm with established perennial crops, either organic or conventional, with the application of organic or chemical fertilizers, pesticides or fungicides, and often with heavy machinery, or rather, the whole technological package of industrial agriculture.
 When Ernst began the work at the Toca Farm in São Paulo, this was a farm that produced organic fruit.
 Ernst received one of the areas with organic management and with already planted 2-year-old citrus trees.
 After syntropic management, spraying of fungicides was abandoned and we tried to use lighter machines to reduce soil compaction and prevent the death of the grass from the rolling of machines.
 When we chose to work with what is already planted, it is necessary to evaluate the way in which we can apply all the principles for that place, whether it is feasible to maintain the previous cultivation or not.
 For example, if we have a plantation of adult rubber trees which are already in production, the first step is to identify what stratum that cultivation belongs to, after this step we evaluate if it is possible to enter the other strata.
-In the case of adult rubber tree it is necessary to carry out drastic pruning, because it would be impossible for the plants introduced to grow under the shade of mature plants, aged and with a much higher percentage of shade than the high stratum, because they were planted in a monoculture.
-The rubber tree is good for pruning and growing back vigorously, all pruned material can serve as fertilizer for the all the other strata that we are introducing, as an example, after the pruning of rubber tree, we can introduce as low stratum seedlings, coffee, cacao, Brazilian grape tree, as medium stratum, banana of the prata variety (grows well under the shade of the high stratum), citrus fruit, achachairu, rambutan, etc, remembering that the rubber tree was planted in a monoculture and the high stratum in syntropic agriculture occupies only 40% of the shade of its storey, but as we do not have an emerging stratum, we raise this shading to about 50 - 55%, by virtue of not having an emerging stratum (20% shade), it is not enough to simply add up, because the shade on different storeys, allows a greater amount of light to enter than the sum of shade of different strata on the same storey, so we keep the rubber trees - high stratum, always with this percentage of shade, if we want production in the lower strata.
+In the case of adult rubber tree it is necessary to carry out drastic pruning, because it would be impossible for introduced plants to grow under the shade of mature plants, aged and with a much higher percentage of shade than the high stratum, because they were planted in a monoculture.
+The rubber tree is good for pruning and growing back vigorously, all pruned material can serve as fertilizer for the all the other strata that we are introducing, as an example, after the pruning of rubber tree, we can introduce as low stratum seedlings, coffee, cacao, Brazilian grape tree, as medium stratum, banana of the prata variety (grows well under the shade of the high stratum), citrus fruit, achachairu, rambutan, etc., remembering that the rubber tree was planted in a monoculture and the high stratum in syntropic agriculture occupies only 40% of the shade of its storey, but as we do not have an emerging stratum, we raise this shading to about 50 - 55%, by virtue of not having an emerging stratum (20% shade), it is not enough to simply add up, because the shade on different storeys, allows a greater amount of light to enter than the sum of shade of different strata on the same storey, so we keep the rubber trees - high stratum, always with this percentage of shade, if we want production in the lower strata.
 With this we have a rejuvenation of the rubber trees, in addition to a greater income for the harvest of all the fruit planted beneath it.

 What usually happens is that in conventional crops in monoculture plantations we have stress caused in plants by several factors: